kim0chi/CampusFlow/PROFILE_FEATURE.md

 ## ✅ Feature Complete!

-A comprehensive user profile system has been added to the Student Enrollment System with full SQLite database support.
+A comprehensive user profile system has been added to CampusFlow with full SQLite database support.

 ## 🎯 Features Added